This post may contain affiliate links. Click for complete disclosures.

 Notes

 Slice the potatoes as evenly as you can.
-I find the best thickness is about an eighth of an inch thick for the best scalloped potatoes.
-I use my mandoline for cutting my potatoes for these gluten-free scalloped potatoes.
+For the best scalloped potatoes, I find the best thickness is about an eighth of an inch.
+I use my mandoline to cut my potatoes for these gluten-free scalloped potatoes.
 Do you have to peel potatoes before making gluten-free scalloped potatoes?

 Allowing the gluten-free scalloped potatoes to rest for about 10-15 minutes before serving allows the sauce to cool and thicken more.
 This will help the cream sauce stick to the potatoes more, leaving you with potatoes in a perfectly creamy sauce.